Invictus321/C-Sharp-AWS-Lambda-Example/README.md

 dotnet lambda package -c Debug -f netcoreapp1.1
 ```

-Using either method, you should end up with the .zip file at ./bin/Debug/netcoreapp1.1/C-Sharp-AWS-Lambda-Example.zip
+Using either method, you should end up with a .zip file at ./bin/Debug/netcoreapp1.1/

 Upload this zip file to AWS Lambda